eal024/times-series-econometrics/README.md

-# times-series-econometrics
+# Times-series-econometrics

-Time series econometrics
+Methods, examples and script dealing with time series data.